 200 Proof Ethanol for Terpene Extraction

-Ethanol facilitates the extraction of over 100 terpenoid molecules, together with significant cannabinoids, such as CBD and THC.
+Ethanol facilitates the extraction of over 100 terpenoid molecules, together with significant cannabinoids.
 Distillers thus prevent the evaporation of those compounds, which could happen with steam distillation or vaporization.
 Therefore, extracting a highly potent product.

 What is 190 Proof and Everclear Ethanol?

 Everclear is an alcohol brand that an entrepreneur named Luxco created in 1950.
 That company sells colorless and odorless 190 proof / 95% ethanol.